rluchin/effectiveguncontrol/README.md

-# US State Analysis of Gun Control Policies and Reduction in Shooting Incidents
+# US State Analysis of Potential Correllation Between Age of Consent and Sex Crime Sentencing